sasidhar1845/ipl-score-prediction/README.md

 ## Objective

 The main objective of this project is to build a machine learning model that can accurately predict the final score of an IPL match using past match statistics and match conditions.
-This helps demonstrate how data science and predictive analytics can be applied in sports analytics.
+This demonstrates how data science and predictive analytics can be applied in sports analytics.

 ---